jatanolu/Todo-App/README.md

 # Todo-App
-A to do app in react
+A to do app in vanilla js,html and css